 The Hidden Source of Payroll Errors: Inaccurate Time Data

 Time data touches nearly every component of payroll.
-Regular hours, overtime rates, shift premiums, paid and unpaid leave, public holidays, absence deductions, cost-center allocations, and payroll cutoffs all depend on time and attendance inputs being accurate and ready.
+Regular hours, overtime rates, shift premiums, paid and unpaid leave, public holidays, absence deductions, cost-center allocations, and cutoffs all depend on time and attendance inputs being accurate and ready.

-Payroll systems calculate pay.
+Systems calculate pay.
 Time tracking determines what needs to be paid.

-When a punch is missed, the payroll system cannot determine whether the employee worked or was absent.
+When a punch is missed, the system cannot determine whether the employee worked or was absent.
 When a manager approves time after the cutoff, payroll either runs without that data or must be reopened and reprocessed.
 When absence types are misclassified, deductions and accruals are wrong from the start.

-According to EY’s payroll error research, time, attendance, and expense errors are among the most common categories of payroll mistakes, with missed or incorrect time punches being a frequent and costly source of rework.
+According to EY’s payroll error research, time, attendance, and expense errors are among the most common categories of mistakes, with missed or incorrect time punches being a frequent and costly source of rework.
 The study reveals that payroll errors average $291 each when both direct and indirect labor costs are factored in.

 Across a global workforce, those costs accumulate quickly.